 Flash freezing suspends the seafood in its most flavourful and nutritious state.
 If you thaw your seafood correctly, it will be just as nutritious and delicious as the day it was caught.

-Most of our Skipper Otto fishermen flash freeze their catch on the boat so it’s frozen “fresher” than you would get from any grocery store.
+Most of our Skipper Otto fishermen flash freeze their catch on the boat so it’s “fresher” than the ageing seafood you would get from any grocery store.
 According to a this Norweigan study, fish that is flash frozen on the boat and then thawed properly is as nutritious as you can get.
 Delicious and nutritious.
 What’s not to love?

 The benefits don’t stop there.
 Flash frozen fish is safer to eat.
-Flash freezing kills bacteria and parasites, and studies have found that flash frozen fish can be safe to eat up to ten days after it’s been thawed.
+Studies have found that flash frozen fish can be safe to eat up to ten days after it’s been thawed.
 Sushi is often thought of as the highest grade of fish because when you eat it raw, its freshness can’t be disguised.
 But did you know that all fish sold as sushi has been flash frozen at some point?
 It’s the law!

 Frozen fish is better for the environment.
 For one thing, we avoid food waste with frozen fish.
 Fresh fish has a short shelf life and tends to be thrown out when it goes off.
 Frozen fish has a much better chance of fulfilling its destiny as dinner.
 The carbon footprint is much smaller with frozen fish as well.
 Frozen fish can be stored in freezers and shipped by land.
 Fresh fish, by comparison, is often shipped by air, which has a massive carbon footprint.